Top

 • Income Tax Payable

-What is the income tax rate in the Philippines?
+What are the Income Tax Rates in the Philippines?

-For individuals earning purely compensation income and those engaged in business and practice of profession, the applicable tax rate table is as follows:
+For individuals earning purely compensation income and those engaged in business and practice of profession, the applicable income tax table is as follows:

 For domestic corporations, the corporate tax rate is 30% of the Net taxable income from all sources starting January 1, 2009.